GeezFORCE/drama-character-interaction-analysis/README.md

 ## How to test the code

-> It will be easier if you have [Bruno](https://www.usebruno.com) installed.
+- You can test the code with a REST API Client like Bruno or using cURL
-> You can also use other API clients like `Postman` or even `curl` from the command line
+- All the cURL commands are provided in the file [curl-commands.sh](/api/curl-commands.sh)

-- Open the folder `api` in bruno to view the collection
+- If you are using [Bruno](https://www.usebruno.com), open the folder `api` in bruno to view the collection

 - Following are the port mappings for the services